 Racer Jacket Kickstarter

-Higher Ground is the major music venue of the Burlington area.
+Higher Ground is a premier music venue in the Burlington, VT area.
 Iskra is a local print collective that has a deal with HG wherein they design all the show posters for free in exchange for total creative freedom.
 A setup like that is a designer's dream.
 Here's some faux shows.

 Stowe Mountain Resort

-A powder day documented for Stowe's website video gallery.
+A classic Vermont powder day documented for Stowe's website video gallery.

 Spruce Peak Performing Arts Center

 The Perlman Music Program's performance at SPPAC and a look into what makes the program unique.
 This video can be found playing in the SPPAC atrium.